Associate Degree – A Concurrent Enrollment Option for

 - Have a goal to complete a minimum of 60 college credits while in high school

 - Maintain a minimum cumulative GPA of 3.0 (on a 4.0 scale)

 - Be willing to take summer dual credit courses in either the online or in-person format

 As a freshman, be sure to prepare yourself for this option throughout the year.
 Set yourself up for academic success by doing the following:

-- Focus on your grades– You must maintain a 3.0 GPA to participate in the associate degree option.
+- Focus on your grades– You must maintain a 3.0 GPA to participate in the Associate Degree option.

 - Take dual credit courses early– If possible, be sure to participate in whichever dual credit courses are available to you.
-By taking dual credit courses early, you’ll reduce the academic requirements necessary to attain an associate degree.
+By taking dual credit courses early, you’ll reduce the academic requirements necessary to earn an associate degree.

 Associate Degree Option Requirements